Good SEO and good branding have something in common: They are built to last.

 After copywriting, SEO was the next step in my digital marketing journey.
-What I didn’t realize at the time, however, was that it was also my first introduction to the concept of brand awareness.
+Although I didn’t realize it at the time, it was also my first introduction to brand awareness.

-When I began my first full-time SEO project, the goal was simple: optimize online dating site reviews, drive traffic and generate revenue.
-As an apprentice marketer, I absorbed everything I could about competitor analysis, keyword placement, research, link-building… you name it.
+Back then I had a “simple” project: optimize websites for online dating site reviews, drive traffic and generate revenue from that traffic.
+I absorbed everything I could about competitor analysis, keyword placement, research, link-building… you name it.

 Over time as I monitored traffic, updated content, searched for new keywords and products, I started to notice something.
-Maybe it’s because I’m a sucker for pretty things, but…
+Maybe it’s because I’m a sucker for presentation, but…

 …our brand sucked.